horinezachary/cs325HW5/README.txt

 B D   //
 A D   //

-The program will output the results both to the command line, as well as to a file named wrestlers.out
+The program will output the results both to the command line, as well as to a file named wrestler.out

 In order to use this program:
-Compile the program with:   g++ -o wrestlers wrestlers.cpp Run the program with:       ./wrestlers
+Compile the program with:   g++ -o wrestlers wrestler.cpp Run the program with:       ./wrestler